loftwah/linux-for-pirates/Content/DevOps/DevOps.md

 The DevOps journey be like a never-endin' loop, always improvin' and changin', like the wind direction on a voyage.
 It's made up of eight phases, representin' the processes, capabilities, and tools needed for development and operations.
 And throughout it all, the teams be workin' and communicatin' together, like a good crew on a ship!

 So hoist the sails and set course for DevOps, me hearties!
 Yarrr!

+### **How DevOps Works?**

+Under the DevOps model, development and operations teams are no longer siled.
+Sometimes, these two teams are merged into a single team where the engineers work across the entire application lifecycle, from development and test to deployment to operations, and develop a range of skills not limited to a single function.

+It is an ability to deliver applications and services at high velocity: evolving and improving products at a faster pace than organizations using traditional software development and infrastructure management processes.
+This speed enables organizations to better serve their customers and compete more effectively in the market.

 ## **Docker**